Sateesh2004/Employee-Management-System/README.md

 ## Overview

 The Employee Management System helps organizations maintain detailed records of their employees.
 The system allows HR teams and administrators to handle a variety of tasks, including adding new employees, viewing their records, updating employee data, and deleting unnecessary records.
-The app is divided into a **frontend** built with HTML, CSS, Tailwind CSS JavaScript, React, Next.js and a **backend** powered by Node.js and MongoDB.
+The app is divided into a **frontend** built with HTML, CSS, Tailwind CSS, JavaScript, React, Next.js and a **backend** powered by Node.js and MongoDB.

 ## Features